 - 1. The Agency may award tax credits remaining from the geographic set-asides to the next highest scoring eligible new construction application(s) in the East, Central, and West regions and/or one or more eligible rehabilitation applications.
 The Agency may also carry forward any amount of tax credits to the next year. - 2.
-An owner returning a valid allocation of 20123 tax credits between October 1, 20145 and December 31, 20145 will receive an allocation of the same amount of 20156 tax credits if: - the project has obtained a building permit and closed its construction loan, - the owner pays a fee equal to the original allocation fee amount upon the return, and - the project's design is the same as approved at full application (other than changes approved by the Agency in writing).
+An owner returning a valid allocation of 2013 tax credits between October 1, 2015 and December 31, 2015 will receive an allocation of the same amount of 2016 tax credits if: - the project has obtained a building permit and closed its construction loan, - the owner pays a fee equal to the original allocation fee amount upon the return, and - the project's design is the same as approved at full application (other than changes approved by the Agency).

-None of the Principals for the returned project may be part of a 20156 application.
-The project must place in service in 2015.
+None of the Principals for the returned project may be part of a 2016 application.